custosat/custosat.github.io/README.md

-# _Airspace_ for Jekyll
+# _CustoSat_ Github Pages Website

-This is an attribution for Airspace for Jekyll, a port of ThemeFisher's Airspace template.
-It is released under ThemeFisher's free license, which requires attribution.
+This is the repo that contains the source for CustoSat.com website.